npda/Emotion-Recognition---Final-Project/README.md

 The emotions conveyed were each confirmed by 247 individuals.

-Speeches includes calm, happy, sad, angry, fearful, surprise, and disgust, and songs calm, happy, sad, angry, and fearful emotions.
+Speeches includes calm, happy, sad, angry, fearful, surprise, and disgust, and songs calm, happy, sad, angry, and fearful emotions, expressed at neutral, 'regular' and high intensity.

 ## Libraries